“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 - Tailor your summary to match the social media savvy manager job description or marketing role you’re applying for.

-- Use strong, active language and industry keywords like content strategy, engagement growth, SEO, paid social, and brand building.
+- Use strong, active language and industry resume keywords like content strategy, engagement growth, SEO, paid social, and brand building.

 Your resume summary is your first chance to prove your value.
 Use it to show that you’re not just familiar with social media—you know how to leverage it to drive results.